Franky Van der Elst

 Franky Van der Elst (born 30 April 1961) is a Belgian retired professional footballer who played as a defensive midfielder.
 He later worked as a manager.

 During a 21-year professional career he played mainly with Club Brugge, being regarded as a legend there and briefly coaching the team in the 2000s.
 Also, he was named by Pelé as one of the top 125 greatest living footballers, in March 2004.

 Van der Elst won 86 caps for the Belgium national team, representing the country in four World Cups and retiring at nearly 40 years of age.

 Playing career

 Born in Ninove, Van der Elst started his professional career at R.W.D.
 Molenbeek, earning his first call-up for Belgium in 1982.
+Two years later, he moved to Club Brugge KV.

+Club Brugge

-Two years later, he moved to Club Brugge KV and stayed there until he finished his career in 1999, going on to total over 500 overall appearances with the side (466 in the league alone); during four seasons, he often partnered in midfield his namesake Leo – no relation.
+Franky Van der Elst stayed with the club until he finished his career in 1999 with the club runners up in the league.
+He went on to total over 500 overall appearances with the side (466 in the league alone); during four seasons, he often partnered in midfield his namesake Leo – no relation.

 Van der Elst won the Golden Shoe twice in his career, an accomplishment for an eminently defensive-minded player.
 He also appeared in four FIFA World Cups from 1986 to 1998, only scoring once for his country in nearly 90 matches, in a 2–2 friendly draw against Norway on 25 March 1998.